atsushieno/libremidi-panama/README.md

 ## jextract issue and workarounds

-Currently I do not run jextract at build time because it cannot generate valid code for unnamed union within unnamed struct (which is actually used in `libremidi-c.h`).
-They are manually rewritten.
+Currently I do not run jextract at build time because

+(1) we do not have to iterate that part every time (and from what I learned from KSP1 Gradle brings in more annoyance with respect to build script backward incompatibility), and
+(2) we make changes to libremidi-c.h which is kind of cautious (jextract generates invalid code for unnamed union and struct that are actually used in `libremidi-c.h`).
+(3) we also fix some generated code parts (`findOrThrow`).

+When (and only when) we run `jextract`, we apply `libremidi-jextractable.patch` in `external/libremidi` submodule.
+The patch should not affect ABI compatibility so we do not apply them when building `(lib)libremidi.(so/dylib/dll)`.

 There are some command line instructions to build and run `jextract` tool from the submodule sources, in `libremidi-panama/build.gradle`.